dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 ## 4) Compute the maximum likelihood estimate of either a) the single selection coefficient 4Ns or b) the two parameters alpha and beta.

+Structure of the script to calculate the maximum likelihood estimate from one single selection coefficient value:

-bash CalculateLLSingleSValue.sh NumberOfIdentifiers SelectionValuesToEvaluate
+`bash CalculateLLSingleSValue.sh NumberOfIdentifiers SelectionValuesToEvaluate`

 Where NumberOfIdentifiers must match the number of number of haplotype files starting with the prefix HapLengths that you have on the Results file
 SelectionValues File with the selection values that will be evaluated.

 Example:

-bash CalculateLLSingleSValue.sh 1 ../ISProgram/NewSelectionValues.txt
+`bash CalculateLLSingleSValue.sh 1 ../ISProgram/NewSelectionValues.txt`

 The maximum likelihood estimate will be found in the file ../Results/MaxLLEstimates.txt

 You can also do the find the maximum likelihood estimate for the alpha and gamma parameters of a partially collapsed gamma distribution of fitness effects:

-bash CalculateLLDFE.sh NumberOfIdentifiers SelectionValuesToEvaluate
+`bash CalculateLLDFE.sh NumberOfIdentifiers SelectionValuesToEvaluate`

-bash CalculateLLDFE.sh 1 TableDFE/AnotherExtraTableOfProbabilities.txt
+`bash CalculateLLDFE.sh 1 TableDFE/AnotherExtraTableOfProbabilities.txt`

 The maximum likelihood estimate will be in the file ../Results/MaxLLEstimatesDFE.txt